 A full-length study of the Junglemahals, this book reveals the crucial role that memory plays in shaping the politics and identity of a collectivity.
 Based on a variety of texts located in distinct forms-official, legal, oral, popular-it shows, by marking in a hypothetical theme, how these texts can form a historiography, telling of struggles of a people to construct their identity.
 This revised edition has a new Preface and Postscript by the author.
-Contents: 1.
-Sources or Texts?
+Contents: I. Sources or Texts?
 2. Reflections in Another Mirror 3.
 Popular Memory and the Politics of Identity 4.
 Administrative Memory 5.
-Festivals and Rites: The Public Script of Domination and Power Postscript People Peace and the War: Junglemahal 2012 2013 978-81-250-5054-4 ₹1465 328 pp Paperback Political Culture and Economy in Eighteenth Century Bengal Networks of Exchange, Consumption and Communication Tilottama Mukherjee teaches in the Department of History, Jadavpur University, Kolkata
+Festivals and Rites: The Public Script of Domination and Power Postscript People Peace and the War: Junglemahal 2012 2013 978-81-250-5054-4 ₹1315 328 pp Paperback Political Culture and Economy in Eighteenth Century Bengal Networks of Exchange, Consumption and Communication Tilottama Mukherjee teaches in the Department of History, Jadavpur University, Kolkata The historiography of eighteenth-century India has been polarised.
+Historians have spoken of either a general decline or degeneration in the aftermath of the decay of the Mughal Empire, or at the other end of the spectrum, focused on the realignments and reorientation occurring in large parts of the erstwhile Mughal Empire.
+In this volume, the author has examined the nature of the commercial economy that emerged in the latter half of the eighteenth century in Bengal.
+She has looked at the period that saw the transition from Mughal rule to Company state.
+The evidence examined suggests that Bengal economy was decentralised-in the sense of not being regulated by a single agencybut not fragmented, and there was an extraordinary movement of commodities and

-The historiography of eighteenth-century India has been polarised.
-Historians have spoken of either a general decline and degeneration in the aftermath of the decay of the Mughal Empire, or focused on the realignments and reorientation occurring in large parts of the erstwhile Mughal Empire.
-The author examines the nature of the commercial economy that emerged in the latter half of the eighteenth century in Bengal that saw the transition from Mughal rule to Company state.
-The evidence examined suggests that Bengal economy was decentralised-in the sense of not being regulated by a single agencybut not fragmented, and there was an extraordinary movement of commodities and people.
-Contents: I. Markets: The Eighteenth-century Economic Terrain 2.
+Contents: Introduction.
+I. Markets: The Eighteenth-century Economic Terrain 2.
 Consumption in an Urban Milieu 3.
 Pilgrimage Complex: Economy and Religion 4.
 The Connecting Network: Transport Systems in a Mobile Society 5.
 The Nizamat State: Multiple Roles in the Changing Contours of Politics 6.
 Trade: The Early Company State and the Phase of Transition 7.
-Communication, Labour, Ecology: The Early Company State in the Phase of Transition 2013 978-81-250-5267-8 ₹2185 448 pp Hardback Politics of Climate Change and the Global Crisis, The Mortgaging Our Future Praful Bidwai is a Social Sciences researcher and activist on issues of human rights, environment, global justice and peace
+Communication, Labour, Ecology: The Early Company State in the Phase of Transition 8.
+Conclusion 2013 978-81-250-5267-8 ₹2035 448 pp Hardback Politics of Climate Change and the Global Crisis, The Mortgaging Our Future Praful Bidwai is a Social Sciences researcher and activist on issues of human rights, environment, global justice and peace